blackus3r/post-worktime-logger/readme.md

 ## Changelog

+### 1.5.1
+* Fixed check to disable the widget on the static front page.
+* Fixed typo.
+* Updated german translation.

 ### 1.5.0
 * Implemented option to prevent the timer from auto start for published posts.
 * Disable the widget on a static front page.